tinydesk/relmapper/README.md

 db object -> mapper3.unapply -> mapper2.unapply -> mapper1.unapply -> json
 ```

+ A mapper can either transform a single object or an array of objects.
 The module exposes the following mappers:

 ### flatten(delimiter)